zirkelc/AdaGPT/README.md

   pull-requests: write

 jobs:
-  issue_comment:
-    # Only run the job if the comment contains @AdaGPT (this will also be checked implicitly by the action again)
-    if: ${{ github.event.comment && contains(github.event.comment.body, '@AdaGPT') }}
-    name: Issue and PR comments
+  # Runs for issues, pull requests and comments
+  adagpt:
+    name: AdaGPT comment
     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v3
+      # The action will only run if the description or comments mentions @AdaGPT
       - uses: zirkelc/adagpt@v1
         name: AdaGPT
         with: